This is the time-management hack that helped me double my income

 If the thought of earmarking every moment of your time seems too constraining and even claustrophobic, I want you to open your mind to the idea that this practice can actually lead to more freedom.
 When you do this, you’ll probably accomplish more than you ever did (faster than before), which means having more balance.

-To start zero-balance time blocking, plan out one week in your calendar, 24 hours a day.
+To start 24-hour time blocking, plan out one week in your calendar, 24 hours a day.
 If we want something to get done and we put it in our schedule, it’s a lot more likely to happen.
 Deciding a certain amount of time a task will take and doing it in that time, with no exceptions, creates even more time.
 It eliminates fits and starts and keeps you from going into perfectionism mode.
 When you have a set time limit, you don’t have the luxury of seeing how long something takes.
 You make it take whatever time you have.

-Here are a few zero-balance time blocking tips to get you started.
+Here are a few 24-hour time blocking tips to get you started.

 1. Add color to your calendar